talkable/talkable-docs/source/campaigns/campaign_types.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Motivate customers to share your products with their friends from anywhere on your site.
+   :description: Motivate customers to share your products with their Friends from anywhere on your site.

 Campaign Types
 ==============